fused-effects/fused-effects/README.md

 Though we aim to keep the `fused-effects` core minimal, we encourage the development of external `fused-effects`-compatible libraries.
 If you’ve written one that you’d like to be mentioned here, get in touch!

+* [`fused-effects-th`][th] provides Template Haskell helpers to generate smart constructors when defining new effects.
 * [`fused-effects-lens`][felens] provides combinators to use the [`lens`][lens] library fluently inside effectful computations.
 * [`fused-effects-exceptions`][exc] provides handlers for exceptions thrown in the `IO` monad.
 * [`fused-effects-resumable`][] provides resumable exceptions, which can also serve as a limited form of coroutines.